gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 The second area that requires some more detailed explanation is the **Web Content**
 drill-down:

-{% image src="lockdown-iphone/web-content.png" alt="locking down an iphone: Content Restrictions > Web Content" /%}
+{% image src="lockdown-iphone/web-content.png" alt="locking down an iPhone: Content Restrictions > Web Content" /%}

 It is critical that you choose **Allowed Websites Only** for this section.

-{% image src="lockdown-iphone/allowed-websites-only.png" caption="Make <b>sure</b> you select 'Allowed Websites Only'" alt="locking down an iphone: Content Restrictions > Web Content should be set to 'Allowed Websites Only'" /%}
+{% image src="lockdown-iphone/allowed-websites-only.png" caption="Make <b>sure</b> you select 'Allowed Websites Only'" alt="locking down an iPhone: Content Restrictions > Web Content should be set to 'Allowed Websites Only'" /%}

 Even if you have taken our recomendation to _entirely disable web-browsing by removing the Safari app_, you still need to set this setting to _Allowed Websites Only_.
 That's because